EdisonWard/EdisonWard/README.md

 ## Personal Projects

-<a href="https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-intro?utm_source=direct&utm_campaign=post&utm_medium=web&triedRedirect=true">Created a virtual SOC environment, set up a C2 framework for emulating threat actor behavior, threw attacks, caught the detections, and responded by reporting or blocking the intrusions using LimaCharlie EDR.</a>
+<a>Sliver C2 Framework Emulating Threat Actor Behavior and Detection/Response using LimaCharlie EDR</a>

 - Set up a Ubuntu server to serve as an attack box.
 - Built a Windows 11 host machine, installed and configured Sysmon, and disabled Windows Defender through Windows Security, Group Policy Editor, and Registry Editor.